LLNL/Abmarl/paper/paper.md

 We leverage RLlib's framework for reinforcement learning and extend it to more easily support custom simulations, algorithms, and policies.
-We enable researchers to rapidly prototype MARL experiments and simulation design and lower the barrier for pre-existing projects to prototype RL as a potential solution.
+We enable researchers to rapidly prototype MARL experiments and simulation design and lower the barrier for pre-existing projects to prototype Reinforcement Learning (RL) as a potential solution.

 # Statement of need